jboss-developer/jboss-eap-archetypes/jboss-javaee6-webapp-ear-archetype/src/main/resources/archetype-resources/README.md

 Server Log: Expected warnings and errors
 -----------------------------------

-_Note:_ You will see the following warnings and errors in the server log.
-Hibernate attempts to drop the table and constraints before they are created because the `hibernate.hbm2ddl.auto` value is set to `create-drop`.
-You can ignore these warnings and errors.
+_Note:_ You will see the following warning in the server log.
+You can ignore this warning.

     HHH000431: Unable to determine H2 database version, certain features may not work

-        HHH000389: Unsuccessful: drop sequence hibernate_sequence
-        Sequence "HIBERNATE_SEQUENCE" not found; SQL statement: drop sequence hibernate_sequence [90036-168]

-Run the Quickstart in JBoss Developer Studio or Eclipse
+Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse
 -------------------------------------
-You can also start the server and deploy the quickstarts from Eclipse using JBoss tools.
-For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JDBS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)
+You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
+For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)

 Debug the Application
 ---------------------

-If you want to debug the source code or look at the Javadocs of any library in the project, run either of the following commands to pull them into your local repository.
-The IDE should then detect them.
+If you want to debug the source code of any library in the project, run the following command to pull the source into your local repository.
+The IDE should then detect it.

         mvn dependency:sources
-        mvn dependency:resolve -Dclassifier=javadoc